fredclausen/ansible-adsb/README.md

 * To enable the installation of a workload, ensure `workload_install` is set to  `true`

 * The layout may appear messy (and I would LOVE feedback on how to make it better), but there is a method to the madness I chose.
-I have gloabl/server configuration at the top, followed by gloabl values that apply to all workloads, followed by IPs for the workloads, followed by port mapping, credentials for the workloads, and finally, the workload configurations.
+I have gloabl/server configuration at the top, followed by global values that apply to all workloads, followed by IPs for the workloads, followed by port mapping, credentials for the workloads, and finally, the workload configurations.
 The idea with splitting up the sections this way is each section might reference variable names from the previous section to configure certain items, and I wanted a value to be set once (such as the IP address or port mapping for a workload) and any workload that needs to know about that IP address or port mapping can just use the variable name.

+* All of the workloads in the default all.yaml config have the default ports set in the variables; the only exception is if any workload has a web interface that is not on port 80.
+If the web interface is default to a non port 80 port, I have mapped those back to port 80.
+This configuration works as long as each workload gets a unique IP.
+There is no reason I can see that you will have to change these ports, but they are configurable.

 ### MetalLB Setup